iorodeo/rodeostat_featherwing_const_volt/README.md

 # rodeostat_featherwing_const_volt

-Example firmware which implements a constant voltage voltammetry example app for the Rodeostat Feather and PyBadge.
+Example firmware which implements a constant voltage voltammetry app for the Rodeostat Feather and PyBadge.

 The function of the PyBadge buttons are shown in the figure below.